makrai/notes/akbik19-contextualized-into-static.md

 * contextual string embeddings (Akbik+ 2018)
   * a character-level contextualized embeddings approach
-  * leverage pre-trained character-level language models from which they extract hidden states at the beginning and end character positions of each word to produce embeddings for any string of characters in a sentential context
+  * from pre-trained character-level language models, extract hidden states at the beginning and end character of each word to produce embeddings for any string of characters in a sentential context
   * SOTA results when utilized in sequence labeling tasks such as NER or PoS

-## Underspecified contexts.
-However, such contextualized character-level models
+## Underspecified contexts

 * weakness when encountering rare words in an underspecified context
 * e.g. “Fung Permadi (Taiwan) v Indra”, from the English CONLL-03 test data